Ana-Clara-Taboada/Exercicios_Kotlin/README.md

 </h2>

 <h2 id=objective>:scroll: Objective</h2>
-The goal is to improve unit testing.<br>
+The goal is to improve programming logic.<br>
-The advantages of testing our applications.<br>
+the goal is to learn kotlin<br>
-Learn new testing tools.
+Learn new compilers.

 <h2 id=installation>:clipboard: Installation</h2>